jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-03.md

 He's not wrong.

-I take his offered hand, and we move into the dance—his hands finding my waist, mine on his shoulders, the distance between us smaller than it should be for people who are "just friends."
+I take his offered hand, and the second our skin makes contact, I feel it everywhere.
+My whole nervous system lights up, every nerve ending suddenly alive and singing.
+He pulls me onto the dance floor, his hands finding my waist, mine settling on his shoulders, and the distance between us is smaller than it should be for people who are "just friends."

+I can smell his cologne—woodsy and warm and so familiar it hurts.
+Can feel the heat of him through his suit jacket, can see the way his pulse is racing in his throat.
+We're both breathing too fast, both hyperaware of every point of contact.

 "This isn't working," I say quietly.